dwavesystems/dwave-scikit-learn-plugin/README.md

 # dwave-scikit-learn-plugin

-This package contains a `sci-kit learn` transformer which does hybrid feature selection.
-For more information about the hybrid feature selection method, see the [example notebook](https://github.com/dwave-examples/feature-selection-notebook).
+This package provides a `scikit-learn` transformer for [feature selection](https://en.wikipedia.org/wiki/Feature_selection) using a quantum-classical hybrid solver.

+For an introduction to hybrid methods for feature selection, see the [Feature Selection example](https://github.com/dwave-examples/feature-selection-notebook) Jupyter Notebook.

 ## Examples